wini19/project4yashwini/README.md

 `minikube start`
 2. Run the app
 `./run_kubernetes.sh`
-If you get error abotu pod not running, re-run after few minutes when pod is created.
+If you get error about pod not running, re-run after few minutes when pod is created.
 To check pod status: `kubectl get pod`